By Paul Guilfoyle

 And the strange thing is, golfers would never speak to their playing partners the way they speak to themselves internally.

-If somebody else followed us around the course saying:
+If somebody walked around with us saying:

-“FFS Here we go again.”
+“FFS.
+Here we go again.”

-“Why do you always do that.”
+“Why do you always do that?”

 “You’re hopeless.”